Home Insurance FAQs

 What if I have a leak and can't see where it is coming from?

 Sometimes leaks can happen where we can't see them.
-If you suspect there may be a leak within your home, and you are a Gold or Platinum tier customer, you may have cover to remove or replace any part of the buildings to resolve this under trace and access cover (subject to policy limits).
-If you need to make a claim please contact us using the contact details by following this link.
+If you suspect a leak within your home, and you are a Gold or Platinum tier customer, you may have cover to remove or replace any part of the building to resolve this under trace and access cover (subject to policy limits).
+If you need to make a claim or have any questions, please contact us.

 I've recently had some work done to my home which is poor.
 Am I covered?